12July21-Salesforce/Project_0_DanyYanez/README.md

   12. In the administrator profile change the object level security CRED and field level security for all the objects
   13. Change Tabs to default ON

+REALLY IMPORT DON'T FORGET TO CREATE A NEW BRANCH WHIT THE NAME OF THE FEATURE THAT YOU ARE GONIG TO IMPLEMENT AND WORK IN THAT BRANCH